Contact ME

 Notice is not necessary to claim copyright in the United States and most countries.
 Copyright vests in the author of a creative work the moment the work is fixed in a tangible medium of expression (such as computer memory).

 Nevertheless, copyright notice is still valuable.
-If a copyrighted work contains proper notice, a defendant in a copyright infringement action cannot claim innocent infringement to argue for reduced damages, with limited exceptions.
+If a creative work contains proper copyright notice, a defendant cannot claim “innocent infringement” to argue for reduced damages, with limited exceptions.

-Proper copyright notice in the United States includes the copyright owner, the year of first publication, and the word "Copyright" or the © copyright symbol.
+A proper copyright notice in the United States lists the copyright owner, the year of first publication, and the word "Copyright" or the © copyright symbol.

 Works authored by the U.S. government are not eligible for copyright protection, although the government can receive and hold copyrights by assignment, bequest, or otherwise.
 If a creative work incorporates material authored by the U.S. government, copyright notice will defeat a claim of innocent infringement only if the notice identifies either those portions of the work in which copyright is claimed or those portions that constitute U.S. government material.